StackStorm/st2contrib/packs/opscenter/README.md

 ## Configuration

+Copy the example configuration in [opscenter.yaml.example](./opscenter.yaml.example) to `/opt/stackstorm/configs/opscenter.yaml` and edit as required.

 You'll need to setup base url for opscenter deployment and cluster_id that you want to work with in config.yaml.

 ```yaml